Home > Units > Detachment A

 December 1984, was involved in some of the most classified and

-sensitive missions of the Cold War.
+sensitive missions of the Cold War. it would later transition to

 The men were carefully selected from the ranks of Special